Subak Raftar: History

 Subak Raftar means fast and speedy runner.
 The train has economy, AC lower, AC parlor and business class accommodation.
 It covers a distance of about 290 km in 4 hours 35 minutes.

 In 2012, it was reported that the train has lost its popularity after the launch of Margalla Express.

-Subak Raftar Express
+Subak Raftar

-The Pakistan Railway has designated the Subak Raftar Express with the UP designation of 101, running from Lahore Junction to Margala Rawalpindi, and DN designation of 102, traveling from Rawalpindi to Lahore.
-The train commences in Lahore and makes stops at various stations including Gujranwala, Wazirabad, Gujrat, Lalamusa Junction, Jehlum, and Gujar Khan before reaching its final destination in Rawalpindi.
+The Pakistan Railway has designated the Subak Raftar with the UP designation of 101, running from Lahore Junction to Margala Rawalpindi, and DN designation of 102, traveling from Rawalpindi to Lahore.
+The train commences in Lahore and makes stops at various stations including Gujranwala, Wazirabad, Gujrat, Lalamusa Junction, Jhelum, Gujar Khan and Chaklala, before reaching its final destination in Rawalpindi.